DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 To change the tracking consent value after the Flutter RUM SDK is initialized, use the `DatadogSdk.setTrackingConsent` API call.
 The Flutter RUM SDK changes its behavior according to the new value.

-For example, if the current tracking consent is `TrackingConsent.pending` and you change the value to `TrackingConsent.granted`, the Flutter RUM SDK sends all current and future data to Datadog.
+For example, if the current tracking consent is `TrackingConsent.pending` and you change the value to `TrackingConsent.granted`, the Flutter RUM SDK sends all previously recorded and future data to Datadog.

-Likewise, if you change the value from `TrackingConsent.pending` to `TrackingConsent.notGranted`, the Flutter RUM SDK wipes all current data and does not collect future data.
+Likewise, if you change the value from `TrackingConsent.pending` to `TrackingConsent.notGranted`, the Flutter RUM SDK wipes all data and does not collect any future data.

 ## Sample RUM sessions